Bilateral Endoprosthetic Surgery of Hip and Knee

 Important addition:

-- Individual cost coverage by statutory health insurance is possible
+- Individual cost coverage by statutory health insurers is possible

 - especially in specialized centers and with clear indication